FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 //...
 ```

-Users can't view the home page if they aren't signed in.
+Users can't view the homepage if they aren't signed in.
 However, this is a design choice; you could show text for anonymous users and other text for users who have been authenticated.
 Here, the code checks for a user value in the session.
 If absent, the user is redirected to `loginUrl`, which is the FusionAuth login page configured previously.

 The route that handles the login page is up next.